jelohe/hexp/README.md

 ## Notes

-* This library is experimental, use it at your own risk.
+* This library is *experimental*, use it at your own risk.
-* Hexp gives a lot of freedom, you can use it with a lot of libraries or create your own framework with it.
-* Hexp has no dependencies.